-Every year I love taking some time with my kids to really focus on Christ and all that Easter means for us as believers.
-Sometimes we read an amazing book, like Amon’s Adventure: A Family Story for Easter, and other times we do something like I have to share with you today.
-Use the Resurrection Rolls Recipe & Easter Story Printable Pack to bring Easter to life for you and your kids.
+Every year I love taking some time with my kids to really focus on Christ and all that Easter means for us as believers such as bringing Easter to Life with our Resurrection Rolls Recipe.

 Disclosure: I get commissions for purchases made through affiliate links in this post.